It is commonly believed that fun and games are incompatible with professionalism in business. It's no different in the automotive industry.

 That's why we get such high marks for it.

-This feedback is too simple.
+That feedback is too easy.
 The goal of learning is to change behavior and improve business performance.
 However, HR often struggles to understand the business challenge they are supposed to solve.

 The best learning programs are simple and clearly structured.
 They solve a defined business problem and their effectiveness can be quantified against business KPIs.
 A variety of learning methods such as e-learning, coaching, workshops and simulations can help to make learning varied and effective.

-I have the impression that one day we will live in the metaverse for business and play “The Sims”.
+I have the impression that one day we will be living in the metaverse in business and playing "The Sims".

-Graham: If learning is to remain relevant, it has to fit in with the realities of how companies actually are.
+Graham : If learning is to remain relevant, it needs to fit the realities of how businesses actually are.

-If the training, be it in the form of workshops, lectures or e-learning, is only geared towards a pleasant experience, it moves further away from the reality of a highly dynamic working environment with real pressure.
+If training, whether in the form of workshops, lectures or e-learning, is only focused on a pleasant experience, it moves further away from the reality of a highly dynamic working environment with real pressures.
 This certainly reflects the experience of many employees.

-Of course, a good blended learning program also offers time and personal space for coaching, mentoring and personal reflection, in which experiences can be meaningfully processed.
+Of course, a good blended learning program also provides time and personal space for coaching, mentoring and personal reflection where experiences can be meaningfully processed.

-Sounds like a difficult sales story: selling a game that challenges participants doesn’t go down well with everyone, does it?
+Sounds like a difficult sales story: selling a game in which participants are challenged doesn't go down well with everyone, does it?

 Fortunately, companies like PepsiCo and Schneider Electric are working with us today.
-We have fantastic leaders who understand and recognize that they need to look beyond the “happy sheets” to look at mid-term business outcomes.
-When you encounter training buyers who are only interested in the happy sheets and don’t ask about business impact, attendee satisfaction is the only thing you need to show.
-However, if you offer participants a free day of whitewater rafting, they will probably love it.
+We have fantastic executives who understand and recognize that they need to look beyond the "happy sheets" to look at mid-term business results.
+When you encounter training buyers who are only interested in the happy sheets and don't ask about business impact, attendee satisfaction is the only thing you need to show.
+However, if you offer participants a free day to go whitewater rafting, they will probably love it.
 However, this will not necessarily lead to an improvement in competitiveness.

 Brian: Simulations help to change attitudes in the long term.

-For example, subject matter experts must now adopt a management mindset that includes developing talent and growing their workforce.
+For example, subject matter experts now need to adopt a management mindset that embraces developing talent and growing their people.
 People coming from a highly controlled environment and now working in a competitive industry need to think differently.
 Because only a different way of thinking will lead to success.

-When you put teams through a simulation, they will find out together what works and what doesn’t in this new environment.
-The peer reinforcement in the team discussion lets you figure out how things work.
-“It didn’t work last time; we need to do it this way around.”
-And that’s how we do it.
+By putting teams through a simulation, they will work together to find out what works and what doesn't in this new environment.
+Peer reinforcement in the team discussion lets you find out how things work.
+"It didn't work last time; we need to do it this way around."
+And that's how we do it.
 And then they get feedback.
-“Oh, that worked really well, great.”
+"Oh, that worked really well, great."
 Now we know what works.

 Brian: Skills and attitudes are more important than knowledge.
-If you just want to impart knowledge, there are probably cheaper and easier ways.
+If you just want to teach knowledge, there are probably cheaper and easier ways.

-But if you want what you have learned to be applied under the pressure of daily life, then a simulation can be much faster.
+But if you want what you've learned to be applied under the pressures of everyday life, then a simulation can be much quicker.
 This is because a simulation embeds what you have learned in the work context.

 Graham: Knowledge is not the problem.
 You can ask ChatGPT anything.
-The challenge is to apply this knowledge on a large scale through collaboration and communication.
+The challenge is to apply that knowledge on a large scale through collaboration and communication.

 Speaking of AI - what role does it play here?